M-Sc-Research/English-learning/SmallTalk2me.md

 | so that     | A2    | so as to do, therefore, thus              |

+<br><br><br>
-> I remember that when I was a child I wrote some stories and set places and imagined new characters and new places...
+1. I remember that when I was a child I wrote some stories and set places and imagined new characters and new places...
+2. I had a bad score on this course.